Frequently Asked Questions

 How do I maintain certification?

-Maintaining certification means complying with the standard minimum requirements and increasing compliance each year to ultimately meet full requirements.
+Maintaining certification means complying with the Fair Trade Standard minimum requirements and increasing compliance each year to ultimately meet full requirements.
 This will be verified by passing an audit each year.
-Audits are performed by one of these auditing firms: SCS Global Services, Peterson Control Union, Oregon Tilth, ARCHE Advisors, TAOS Network, or ELEVATE Limited

-For a more in-depth picture of how fair trade works, refer to our global model or contact us.
+For a more in-depth picture of how fair trade works, visit our How We Work page.
+You can also visit Our Impact page.